I0San/react-camera-pro-plus/README.md

 - controlled by react [Ref](https://reactjs.org/docs/refs-and-the-dom.html)
 - public functions to take photo, to switch camera and to get number of cameras
 - typescript library
+- video recording supported (in progress, see usage in example app)

 ## Installation